 (Washington, DC) — U.S. Representatives Congressman C.A.
 Dutch Ruppersberger and Randy Hultgren introduced legislation to help state and local governments take advantage of low interest rates to build essential infrastructure projects.

 (Washington, DC) – Congressman C.A.
 Dutch Ruppersberger this morning issued the following statement after voting in support of the budget agreement that ended another government shutdown.
 The bill increases statutory spending caps and enables the Appropriations Committee to move forward with writing responsible spending bills.

 (Washington, DC) – Congressman C.A.
-Dutch Ruppersberger issued the following statement following yesterday’s votes on key immigration-related legislation:
+Dutch Ruppersberger today issued the following statement following the declassification of a memo by House Intelligence Committee Chairman Devin Nunes:

-(Timonium, MD) – Congressman C.A.
-Dutch Ruppersberger (D-MD) today issued the following statement on President Donald J. Trump’s decision to withdraw the United States from the landmark Paris Agreement on climate change:
+(Washington, DC) – Congressman C.A.
+Dutch Ruppersberger today issued the following statement on the government shutdown:

 “When one party has control of the House, the Senate, and the White House, you would expect that it would be easy to keep the government open.
 I am disheartened and frustrated that it has come to this.

 (Washington, D.C.) – Congressman C.A.
 Dutch Ruppersberger (MD-02) today applauded passage of the bipartisan Cyber Diplomacy Act of 2017 in the U.S. House of Representatives.
 Congressman Ruppersberger was an original cosponsor of the legislation, which creates an ambassador-level cyber coordinator at the State Department.